Edit

 Windows Bluetooth LE Audio profile

 This component contains the implementation of the Basic Audio Profile (BAP), Volume Control Profile, and Microphone Control Profile.
-It's responsible for creating the head ACXCIRCUIT for each Bluetooth LE Audio device or set of devices paired to Windows, reporting audio formats reported by the remote device and Bluetooth controller, and manages the state of isochronous channels and groups.
+It's responsible for creating the control ACXCIRCUIT for each Bluetooth LE Audio device or set of devices paired to Windows.
+It also reports audio formats from the remote device and Bluetooth controller, and manages the state of isochronous channels and groups.

 Windows Bluetooth core stack